C22-PS119/api-true-sight/README.md

 We prefer to use GCP Console UI instead of command line/shell

-We will use Cloud Build connected with github repostiory containing our rest api source code to make a docker container by **Dockerfile** which is automatically submit that docker image to google cloud **image registry**.
+We will use Cloud Build connected with github repostiory containing our rest api source code to make a docker container by **Dockerfile** which it will automatically submited to google cloud **image registry**.

 For data source, we will upload model that have been trained by our ML Team to **Cloud Storage** Then for SQL Database, we will use Cloud SQL with MySQL 8 newest version